swaldtmann/confluence_spaces/README.md

 A Python script to fetch information about spaces from Atlassian Confluence Server or Datacenter.
 Written to a UTF-8 CSV.
 On Mac the resulting CSV file is not correctly importable into MS Excel.
 Special characters will be malformed.
-MD Excel on Windows works fine.
+MS Excel on Windows works fine.

 ## Create Environment